usamahaq2001/Zomato-EDA/README.md

 # Zomato-EDA
-Performing exploratory data analysis EDA and feature engineering in the data for the data pre processing on theh Zomato data set
+Performing exploratory data analysis EDA and feature engineering in the data for the data pre processing on the Zomato data set